cheatham1/GetStartedBook/the_display_histograms.md

 # Histogram Analyser

 Physicists use cuts to select events of interest.
-Cuts preferentially remove the unwanted processes (background) but leave most of the desired process (signal).
+Cuts preferentially remove the unwanted processes (background) but leave as much as possible of the desired process (signal).
 It is useful to have a good understanding of the physics processes involved when applying cuts.

 The 4 processes displayed in Histogram Analyser are $$H\rightarrow W^+W^-$$, $$WW$$, $$t\bar t$$ and $$Z$$.
 Each process is represented by a different colour.

-Make cuts using your cursor.
+## Make cuts using your cursor.
-The selected ranges will be couloured, whilst non-selected ranges will be greyed out.
+Use the cursor to select a specific range in one of the histograms.
-When you make cuts the contributions of the four processes will change.
+The selected ranges will be coloured, whilst non-selected ranges will be greyed out.
+When you make cuts on a variable the relative contributions of the four processes will change.

 **To clear your selection on a specific histogram click on the white background within the histogram area. **